 JSP action elements or action tags are nothing but tags that are similar to HTML tags.
 They provide many useful functionalities like working with Java Bean, request forwarding, generating dynamic XML elements and including a resource etc. The convention is that the JSP action elements start with jsp: It can be used in JSP page directly and there is no need to import any tag libraries for it.
 No need to import any other configuration changes, too.
 Some of the most important action elements in JSP are jsp:useBean, jsp:setProperty, jsp:getProperty, jsp:forward and jsp:include.

-This has been a guide to List Of JSP Interview Questions and Answers so that the candidate can crackdown these Interview Questions easily.
-Here in this post, we have studied about top JSP Interview Questions which are often asked in interviews.
+This has been a guide to the List Of JSP Interview Questions and Answers so that the candidate can crackdown these Interview Questions easily.
+Here in this post, we have studied top JSP Interview Questions which are often asked in interviews.
 You may also look at the following articles to learn more –